ant-nrfconnect/sdk-ant/doc/getting_started.rst

    group-filter: [-homekit, -nrf-802154, -find-my, +ant]

 Next, run west update to synchronize the workspace's projects based on the contents of the manifest file.

 .. parsed-literal::
    :class: highlight

    west update

 The repository will be cloned from the remote.
 Your GitHub credentials may be verified at this point.
-The ANT module will appear as ant in the nRF Connect SDK main folder (which contains folders such as ``nrf`` or ``zephyr``).
+The ANT module will appear as ``ant`` in the nRF Connect SDK main folder (which contains folders such as ``nrf`` or ``zephyr``).

+See the :ref:`Integration notes <ant_integration_notes>` and :ref:`Samples <ant_samples>` for details on configuring your nRF Connect SDK project to include ANT.

 Updating ANT for nRF Connect SDK
 ********************************